MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 Domain Controllers don't maintain a cache; they store the information about domain objects locally.
 Domain controllers that are Global Catalogs store information about the entire forest.
 Domain controllers that aren't Global Catalogs forward requests to a Global Catalog if necessary.

-A cache entry can be in one of three states: Valid, Stale or Expired.
+A cache entry can be in one of three states: Valid, Stale, or Expired.

 - Default cache entry expiry time is 7 days.
-- Default cache size is 4096 entries beginning in Windows Server 2019 and 128 entries in previous versions.
+- Default cache size is 4,096 entries beginning in Windows Server 2019 and 128 entries in previous versions.
-- Default values will suffice in a majority of environments.
+- Default values suffice in most environments.
 Although this cache has a very small memory footprint, changing the cache size should be done only if necessary.
-For example, you can use LSA Lookups performance counters to see if the cache %full is at 100, and whether there's a high Cache %hit rate as well as many outbound requests/sec to the Domain Controller.
-High %full and %hit rate counts mean that the cache may be too small.
+For example, you can use LSA Lookups performance counters to see if the cache %full is at 100, and whether there's a high Cache %hit rate and many outbound requests/sec to the Domain Controller.
+High %full and %hit rate counts mean that the cache might be too small.

 The LSA name cache can be tuned using the following settings under `HKLM:\SYSTEM\CurrentControlSet\Control\Lsa`